EJBubble/IOT_project/README.md

 # Print the numer of faces trained and end program
 print("\n [INFO] {0} faces trained.
 Exiting Program".format(len(np.unique(ids))))
 ```
-### trainer.yml will be stored in the file 'trainer'
+### trainer.yml will be stored in the folder 'trainer'

 ## Step 8: Finish the Safe
 Open two terminals to control the IOT safe